 With an external device providing a 0-10 V control signal connected to frequency converter terminal 53, the system is now ready for operation.

-Note that the scroll bar on the right in the last illustration of the display is at the bottom, indicating the procedure is complete.
+When the procedure is complete, the scroll bar is at the bottom.

 Illustration 5.8 shows the wiring connections used to enable this set up.